 Can I count group work as a facilitator, online or telephone counselling in my hours when applying for Provisional, Full or Upgrade to Full Membership?

-Group work: can be 25% of the applicant's overall practicum hours, provided the group is a therapeutic group and the applicant is a facilitator.
+Group work: can be up to 25% of the applicant's overall practicum hours, provided the group is a therapeutic group and the applicant is a facilitator.

 If I join NZCCA, will I be able to counsel ACC clients or do Family Court work?